LibreGamingManifest/libre-gaming-manifest/libre-gaming-manifest.md

 **Things to Consider**
 -------------------------------------

-For our sci-fi roleplaying space operaa game, we would like to see
+For our sci-fi roleplaying space opera game, we would like to see the following desired features (non-exhaustive)

 - space travel
 - walkable space ships